Difference Between Civil Rights and Civil Liberties

 What is Civil Rights?

 Civil rights are a pivotal constituent of democracy.
 They are a class of rights that aim to protect the freedom of an individual.
-No government or social organization can infringe the freedom provided to individuals.
+No government or social organization can infringe on the freedom provided to individuals.

 Equal participation and social opportunities are provided through civil rights.
 Civil rights form an integral part of international human rights.